More talks for Stockton, creditors in city's bankruptcy case

-SACRAMENTO, California (Reuters) - The city of Stockton, California and its creditors were steered into new talks with a mediator who settled a key dispute in another municipal bankruptcy case as a U.S. judge said on Thursday it may take months to determine if Stockton deserves court protection.
+SACRAMENTO, Calif., Aug 23 (Reuters) - The city of Stockton, California and its creditors were steered into new talks with a mediator who settled a key dispute in another municipal bankruptcy case as a U.S. judge said on Thursday it may take months to determine if Stockton deserves court protection.

 Stockton, a city of nearly 300,000 people in the state’s Central Valley, filed for Chapter 9 bankruptcy in late June, the most populous U.S. city to seek protection from its creditors.